harrislab-brown/VibeCheck_Web/README.md

 This app is based on Vite + React + Redux.
 The folder heirarchy for this project is meant to be descriptive of the function of each file that makes up the app.

 ```
+UPDATE:: THIS IS NO LONGER CORRECT WITH NEW APP STRUCTURE

 vibecheck_web/
 ├── src/
 │   ├── components/